BollineniRohith123/talent-spark-recruit/Presentstatus.md

 ## Overview

-TalentSpark Recruit is an AI-powered recruitment platform designed for consulting firms.
-The application provides role-based dashboards for different user types (Company Admin, Hiring Manager, Talent Scout, Team Member, and Applicant) and includes features for managing teams, profiles, resumes, candidates, budgets, and more.
+TalentSpark Recruit is an AI-powered recruitment platform designed specifically for US-based recruiting consultancies.
+The application provides role-based dashboards for different user types (Company Admin, Hiring Manager, Talent Scout, Team Member, and Applicant) and includes features for managing teams, profiles, resumes, candidates, budgets, and profit optimization.

+The platform's core value proposition is its sophisticated two-level profit tracking system that allows consulting firms to maximize their margins through:
+1. Client-to-company profit tracking (difference between client budget and internal budget)
+2. Company-to-candidate profit tracking (company's share of the internal budget)

+The application follows a hierarchical organization structure where admins can add locations and hiring managers, while hiring managers can add departments and employees for their specific location branch.

 ## Implementation Status